kauffmann/Reverb/README.md

 * Handling of third-party dependencies with the CPM package manager, downloading JUCE and GoogleTest
-* Adds unit test project with GoogleTest
+* Add unit test project with GoogleTest
+* Add assets to project (replace current content with your own)
+* Add include/source files to project (replace current content with your own)

 ## Usage